Day 1: Quito, Ecuador / Otavalo

 and sea turtles.
 Too soon, our time in the Enchanted Isles comes to a close—we say farewell to the Petrel

-and our Expedition Leaders this afternoon.
-Once we disembark, we head to the Baltra airport for the return flight to Quito where we meet homeward flights or continue on for extensions to the Amazon rain forest
+, her crew and our Expedition Leaders this afternoon.
+Once we disembark, we head to the Baltra airport for the return flight to the mainland, where we meet homeward flights or continue on for extensions to the Amazon rain forest

 or Machu Picchu.